simonw/datasette/docs/json_api.rst

     Pagination by continuation token - pass the token that was returned in the ``"next"`` property by the previous page.

+``?_trace=1``
+    Turns on tracing for this page: SQL queries executed during the request will be gathered and included in the response, either in a new ``"_traces"`` key for JSON responses or at the bottom of the page if the response is in HTML.

 .. _expand_foreign_keys:

 Expanding foreign key references